An effective Bombieri-Vinogradov error term for sifting problems: Results on primes in arithmetic progressions

 where the implied constant is effective. \end{lemma} \begin{proof} We have

 To finish, we note that

 and

-where in the last step we used Mertens' first theorem. \end{proof}
+where in the last step we used Mertens' theorem. \end{proof}

-Equipped with Lemma \ref{PNTAPlem} and \ref{Bruntitlem}, we now prove a complete equidistribution result in the case where the exceptional modulus is small.
-Namely, if the exceptional zero is small enough then we can readily apply Lemma \ref{siegelboundlem} to bound the contribution of the Siegel zero in \eqref{PNTAPeq}.
+Equipped with these preliminary lemmas, we now prove a complete equidistribution result in the case where the exceptional modulus is small.
+Notably, if the exceptional zero is small enough then we can readily apply Lemma \ref{siegelboundlem} to bound the contribution of the Siegel zero in \eqref{PNTAPeq}.

 \begin{proposition} Suppose that $k_1$, defined in \eqref{eq:k1}, satisfies $k_1\leq\log\mcX$.
 Then,